Lalla Ruqaya: Under Hassan

 Lalla Ruqaya was a Circassian concubine given to Hassan I by the merchant Hajj Lʿarbi al-Humaydi Bricha.
 Bricha was a notable slave trader who provided slaves both to the Tetouani elite and the sultan's court.
 Slave women from the Ottoman Empire were valued, especially Circassian women.
-Ruqaya was sold or given to Hassan in 1878 along with Amina who became the mother of Abd al-Hafid.
+Ruqaya was sold or given to Hassan in 1878 along with Amina who became the mother of Yusuf.

 Lalla Ruqaya is described as a faqīha and a scholar.
 She was a woman who had acquired very advanced knowledge in Quranic studies.

 Her son Moulay Abdelaziz was educated in the house of Sidi Mohammed al-Amrani, one of the main sharifs of the Alaouite court.
 With the latter her son Moulay Abdelaziz had received his education in accordance with the tradition of the dynasty.
 After the disgrace of his elder brother Sidi Mohammed, Sultan Moulay Hassan I hastened to name him official heir to the crown.
 She became the favorite wife of Moulay Hassan I during the last years of his reign.